csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 misguided.
 Our job is more serious than craft, which implies hobby, or pastime.
 I don’t want my plumber to ‘lovingly hand-craft his U-bends’, I want a plumber who knows how to solve my problem properly, efficiently, and lastingly.
-If he loves his work, that’s a bonus—and usually an indicator that he’ll do a great job—but it’s not how to actually measure the quality of his work; fixing my leak for good is how I’ll measure that.
+If he loves his work, that’s a bonus — and usually an indicator that he’ll do a great job — but it’s not how to actually measure the quality of his work; fixing my leak for good is how I’ll measure that.
 We as web developers are no different.

 {% include promo-case-studies.html %}